tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You experience a flash of insight and can swap two unexpended spells (spell slots) that you know for one wizard spell that is lower level than both expended spells.
 You cast that spell using your primary spellcasting ability.
 The swap remains in effect until your next full heal-up.

 **Quirk:** Conceited.

 ---

+#### Enchiridion of Heroism

+_Recharge 11+:_ This book is a how-to manual on heroics.
+When you roll for a skill check that could be described as heroic and self-sacrificing, gain a +4 bonus to the roll.

+**Quirk:** Heroic, to a fault.

+---